JAForbes/blog/posts/hardcoding.md

-Hardcoding is better than generic coding
+Hardcoding, better than generic coding
 ========================================

 The one thing I have struggled most with over the years, is deprogramming